Policy Research Institute Drug Lag: Status and Characteristics of Unapproved Drugs in Japan

 Note 1: Development information is based on "Tomorrow's New Drugs".

-Note 2: Authors' classification of the presence or absence of Japanese subsidiaries is based on each company's public information.
+Note 2: Authors' classification of the presence or absence of Japanese subsidiaries is based on the information disclosed by each company.

 Source: Prepared by NIHS based on public information by PMDA, FDA, and EMA, public information by each company, and "Tomorrow's New Drugs.

 Next, we checked the approval status in the U.S. and Europe.
-Of the 149 NMEs not approved in Japan with no development information in Japan, 56 (38%) were globally approved in both the U.S. and Europe.
+Of the 149 NMEs not approved in Japan with no domestic development information, 56 (38%) were globally approved in both the U.S. and Europe.
 Compared to the overall case of domestically unapproved drugs in Figure 4, 9% fewer items without domestic development information were approved in both the US and Europe, and 8% more items were approved only in the US.

 Finally, we investigated the development companies in Europe and the U.S. for the products without domestic development information.
 147 out of 149 products were developed by overseas companies*15 To further examine the details of the development companies, we checked whether the target overseas companies had Japanese subsidiaries or not.
 The results showed that 99 items (66%) were developed by overseas companies without Japanese subsidiaries.